cwi-dis/ACMMM2024-Oral/README.md

 # Bibtex
 -----------
-If you find our code useful code please cite the paper
+If you find our code useful please cite the paper
 ```
 @inproceedings{zhou2024deciphering,
   title={Deciphering Perceptual Quality in Colored Point Cloud: Prioritizing Geometry or Texture Distortion?},